Courses

 Health & Safety Programme

 TARGET LEARNER GROUP.
 All staff employed in Funeral work and should ideally be a first step in Funeral service Training.
-ENTRY REQUIREMENTS.
-There are no educational requirements for units 1/HS1 or 2/HS2.

-Module HS1: Health and safety legislation and manual handling.
-Level 2 NVQ 3 Credits
+Module HS1: Health and Safety Legislation and Manual Handling - Level 2 NVQ 3 Credits

 Learning outcomes: